usmanthesuper/VisionKitAi/README.md

 points: [CGPoint] // only on instance segmentation models
 ```

-Call `getValues` on the returned `VKObjectDetectionPrediction` or `VKInstanceSegmentationPrediction` to get these results.
+Call `getValues` on the returned `VKSDKObjectDetectionPrediction` or `VKSDKInstanceSegmentationPrediction` to get these results.